mdbergmann/knx-conn/README.md

 ### Establish a tunnel connection

 In order to use all this one has to establish a 'tunnel' connection to the bus.
 This works by connecting via UDP protocol to a KNXnet/IP gateway/router in tunnel mode.
-When the connection is established it will be possible to listen on bus events read or write values from/to GAs.
+When the connection is established it will be possible to listen on bus events, read or write values from/to GAs.

 *Let's see how this works:*